-But since the early 2000s, Julie Isaac has also been helping writers get comfortable in the writing world, providing support and guidance.
+Since the early 2000s, Julie Isaac has been helping writers get comfortable in the writing world, providing support and guidance.

 Now she is active as a book coach.

-Her page's primary focus is communicating with her audience, providing followers with valuable information, and trying to cheer up readers in various ways.
+Her page's primary focus is communicating with her audience, providing followers with valuable information, and motivating her readers in various ways.

 10. Lori Ruff